SpyrosArg/Aegis-AI/README.md

 **Building Your Own AI Security Agent**

-A few months ago, I started building an autonomous AI agent that could think and act like a security expert.
-Today, I'm sharing the complete journey, the architecture decisions, security considerations and lessons learned.
+Aegis is an autonomous AI security agent, specifically, a fine-tuned LLM integrated with real-time threat intelligence that makes security decisions within milliseconds.
+It combines a domain-specialized language model with a RAG (Retrieval-Augmented Generation) pipeline, wrapped in a secure orchestration layer that enables autonomous threat detection and response.
+Think of it as a Security Operations Center (SOC) analyst that never sleeps, powered by AI.

 **Why Build Your Own AI Security Agent?**

 As a Cyber Security Engineer, I saw a gap where traditional tools couldn't handle domain-specific threats fast enough.
-I started building an autonomous AI agent that could think and act like a security expert.
-Today, I'm sharing the complete journey - the architecture decisions, security considerations and lessons learned.
+Generic security solutions miss context, they don't understand your specific industry's protocols, constraints or threat landscape.
+This guide walks you through building a specialized AI agent that does.

 Core Questions:
 - What decisions will it make autonomously?